atoy40/kapton-sample/README.md

 # Kapton sample

-This is a small Polymer application using Kapton (an Apollo client integration) to talk with a graphql server.
+This is a small Polymer application using Kapton (an Apollo client integration into Polymer) to talk with a GraphQL server.

 In this application, the GraphQL enpoint is embedded into the client application itself.
 An Apollo NetworkInterface has been written to simulate network and